 how make nut milk + what to do with leftover nut pulp

-fun fact 1: my mom used to make soy milk and almond milk at home, and add ground up calcium pills for a DIY dairy free milk.
+Fun fact 1: My mom used to make soy milk and almond milk at home, and add ground up calcium pills for a DIY dairy free milk.

-fun fact 2: I refused to drink said milk.
+Fun fact 2: I refused to drink said milk.

-fun fact 3: I staunchly believed that it was too difficult to make your own milk as a college student.
+Fun fact 3: I staunchly believed that it was too difficult to make your own milk as a college student.

-fun fact 4: I now appreciate fun fact 1, regret fun fact 2, and was very, very wrong about fun fact 3.
+Fun fact 4: I now appreciate fun fact 1, regret fun fact 2, and was very, very wrong about fun fact 3.

-I kicked myself for not realizing it sooner and making my own nut milk sooner. it's creamy, pure, and doesn't contain any of the gums, lecithins, or carrageenan that store-bought milks have.
+I kicked myself for not realizing it sooner and making my own nut milk sooner.
+It's creamy, pure, and doesn't contain any of the gums, lecithins, or carrageenan that store-bought milks have.

-below are two recipes — one for making your own almond milk, one for crackers you can make with the pulp, and a bunch of links from fellow bloggers on other things you can make with nut milk pulp!
+Below are two recipes — one for making your own almond milk, one for crackers you can make with the pulp, and a bunch of links from fellow bloggers on other things you can make with nut milk pulp!

-if you want to try making your own, you can use my code nancy10 for 10% off your purchase on Ellie's Best bags!
+If you want to try making your own, you can use my code nancy10 for 10% off your purchase on Ellie's Best bags!